HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 ![Sales 1 19~2](https://github.com/user-attachments/assets/f4651acc-a439-4937-8f84-2bd0a98c0099)

+*fig 12: Jackets Sales Analysis*

-Fig 14 reveals that the total frequency of customers is 1,488,  total quantity of jackets  sold is 5,452 and the total revenue is 208,230.
+Fig 12 reveals that the total frequency of customers is 1,488,  total quantity of jackets  sold is 5,452 and the total revenue is 208,230.

 Approximately 54% of jackets sales was from East Region, approximately 17% was from East region and approximately 46% was from North region.
 Jackets sale was recorded at only two months as the low sale was recorded at the month of May and it thereafter increased at November.